 What is a Number Talk?

 Number Talks are short (10ish minutes), daily exercises aimed at building number sense.
 Number sense is the ability to play with numbers meaning students can visualize problem solving, perform calculations quickly, and are flexible in their mathematical strategy.
 Students who have strong number sense solve problems in more than one way and check that their answers make sense.
-During a number talk, students are thinking, asking their peers questions, and explaining their own thinking all while the teacher records the thinking.
+As a part of this routine, students are thinking, asking their peers questions, and explaining their own thinking all while the teacher records the thinking.

 Sherry Parish has written the book Number Talks (Amazon affiliate link) and it offers awesome ideas for Kindergarten to 6th grade.
 It is definitely an expensive (up to $60 if bought new) but offers great ideas and real-life examples of Number Talks.